Scouting in Arizona: Camps

 The Grand Canyon Council also has an Order of the Arrow lodge, Wipala Wiki #432.

-Great Southwest Council
+High DesetCouncil

-The Great Southwest Council of the Boy Scouts of America is headquartered in Albuquerque, New Mexico, and provides Scouting to youth in northern New Mexico, northeast Arizona, Utah south of the Colorado River, and the Durango and Mesa Verde areas of Colorado.
+The High Deseret Council of the Boy Scouts of America is headquartered in Albuquerque, New Mexico, and provides Scouting to youth in various parts of New Mexico, Arizona and surrounding states.

 Las Vegas Area Council

 Formerly Boulder Dam Area Council, Las Vegas Area Council serves Scouts in Nevada, California and Mohave County, Arizona.

 San Diego-Imperial Council

 The San Diego-Imperial Council is headquartered in San Diego, California, and serves youth members and volunteer leaders through Scout units in San Diego and Imperial counties of Southern California, as well as a portion of Arizona.
 Desert Pacific Council was renamed to San Diego-Imperial Council on January 3, 2005.